GyatsoRego/Basic-verilog-_code-/README.md

 # Basic-verilog-_code-
 creating basic verlog code first time in git hub >>>
-I have added bod testbench and module code
+I have added both testbench and module code
 .vcd and .vvp files are also added .